alaminedione/petit-rice/docs/GUIDE_INSTALLATION.md

     *   The script can execute `scripts/install-apps.sh` to install the necessary applications and packages for the environment to function correctly.
 You will be prompted for confirmation.

 7.  **Default Theme Application (Optional)**:
-    *   The script can apply the `Catppuccin Mocha` theme by executing `scripts/change-theme/set-mocha.sh`.
+    *   The script can apply the `Catppuccin Macchiato` theme by executing `scripts/change-theme/set-default.sh`.
 You will be prompted for confirmation.

 8.  **Execution of Additional Configuration Scripts (Optional)**:
     *   The script offers to execute several optional scripts for specific configurations (e.g., font correction, Zsh configuration, cursor installation, etc.).
 Each execution requires confirmation.